sweid4keycloak/bankid4keycloak/README.md

 `qwerty123`

 **Password for the private key:**
 The private key within the pkcs12 container is also encrypted.
+[BankID Relying Party Guidelines v3.2.22](https://www.bankid.com/bankid-i-dina-tjanster/rp-info)
 *example*
 `qwerty123`